Victoria-imaobong/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This will help me to write scripts on shell basics.
+This will help me to write scripts on shell basics and more.